Hypergeometric motives and the generalized Fermat equation: User's guide to Hypergeometric motives

-\begin{remark} Permuting the order of the parameters in the first or the second entries give isomorphic motives, i.e. the motives $\hgm$, $\HGM((b,a),(c,d)|t)$, $\HGM((a,b),(d,c)|t)$ and $\HGM((b,a),(d,c)|t)$ are all isomorphic.
-We will make constant use of this fact while listing hypergeometric motives. \end{remark}
+Permuting the order of the parameters in the first or the second entries of the parameter give isomorphic motives, i.e. the motives $\hgm$, $\HGM((b,a),(c,d)|t)$, $\HGM((a,b),(d,c)|t)$ and $\HGM((b,a),(d,c)|t)$ are all isomorphic.
+We will make constant use of this fact while listing hypergeometric motives.